 Online Poker California

-That’s why we’ve assembled this guide to the best sites to play online poker for real money in California.
-This encompasses legal issues, history, the very latest regarding poker news from the Golden State and which sites accept CA players.
+That’s why we’ve assembled this guide to the best sites for playing online poker for real money in California.
+This guide covers legal issues, history, the latest poker news from the Golden State, and which sites accept CA players.

 Top Sites for Online Poker in California